Overview

 - property xyz_coordinates: ndarray

-The XYZ geometry the molecule.
+The XYZ geometry of the molecule.

 - property kinetic_energy: float